ohbm/eCOBIDAS/README.md

 You can try this app [HERE](https://ohbm.github.io/cobidas/#/).

 This checklist is still work in progress.
-The current prototype has been built using the 88 metadata items list used by the [neurovault website](https://neurovault.org/) when uploading your neuroimaging results.
+The current prototype has been built using the 88 metadata items list used by the [Neurovault website](https://neurovault.org/) when uploading your neuroimaging results.

 We are currently working to create a more complete checklist as described in the COBIDAS reports for MRI, fMRI, EEG and MEG (see [below](#Background) for more information).